saintsal/daoistry/content/mindsets/defenders-advantage.md

 > Castles are far easier to destroy than build, islands are defendable but can still be attacked, but an average person’s ECC keys are secure enough to resist even state-level actors.

-Vitalik looked at the power we all have in our computers, to encrypt messages than nobody, not even governments, can decode.
+Vitalik looked at the power we all have in our computers, to encrypt messages that nobody, not even governments, can decode.
 The reason is [down to the math](https://www.youtube.com/watch?v=M7kEpw1tn50), basically because it's hard for computers to calculate the [factors](https://www.mathsisfun.com/algebra/factoring.html) of [large prime numbers](https://math.stackexchange.com/questions/7377/why-are-very-large-prime-numbers-important-in-cryptography).

 So the cryptography used by your blockchain wallet is makes it very light for your computer to encrypt something, but almost impossible for an attacker to decrypt, even if they had a building full of computers.
 This is an asymmetrical advantage to the defender of the message.